mslonik/Hotstrings/README.md

 Wording convention: usually the corresponding pair of alphanumeric strings *(triggestring, hotstring)* is also called as *hotstring*.
 When it comes to confusing, both of them will be differentiated.

-# How the AutoHotkey and hotstrings work
+## How the AutoHotkey and hotstrings work?
 The AutoHotkey:
 * keeps in memory the pairs (triggerstring, hotstring) and